existedinnettw/pdf_signature/docs/use_cases.md

 		Given a PDF is open with no signatures placed
 		When the user attempts to save
 		Then the user is notified there is nothing to save

+    Scenario: Loading sign when exporting/saving files
+		Given a signature is placed with a position and size relative to the page When the user starts exporting the document
+        And the export process is not yet finished Then the user is notified that the export is still in progress And the user cannot edit the document

 ```